Active Learning of Piecewise Gaussian Process Surrogates: Empirical benchmarking and validation

-For the CNT dataset, JGP/MSPE and JGP/VAR exhibit similar performance with comparable choices of design points.
+For CNT, JGP/MSPE and JGP/VAR exhibit similar performance with comparable choices of design points.
 To further investigate, we examined the bias and variance estimates of JGP for this dataset.
 We discovered that the variance values are significantly larger than the squared bias values.
 Consequently, both JGP/MSPE and JGP/VAR have a similar ability reduce variance with acquisitions.
-This does not imply that both of them lead to a space-filling design, unlike the variance-based AL criterion of the stationary GP.
-As we illustrated in Section \ref{sec:AL_illus}, The JGP/VAR selects distinct designs compared to GP/ALC, as it tends to concentrate more around the regional boundaries.
-Figure \ref{fig_new_3} confirms this with the CNT example, as the design points selected by JGP/VAR have concentrations around the regional boundaries.
+This does not imply that both lead to a space-filling design, unlike the variance-based AL criterion of the stationary GP.
+As we illustrated in Section \ref{sec:AL_illus}, JGP/VAR selects distinct designs compared to GP/ALC, as it tends to concentrate more around the regional boundaries.
+See Figure \ref{fig_new_3}.

 Another intriguing comparison involves JGP/MSPE, JGP/IMSPE, and JGP/LHD.
-The first two are based on active learning strategies, while the last relies on a simple space-filling design.
-In simulated cases, both JGP/IMSPE and JGP/MSPE outperform JGP/LHD with statistically significant margins, except for the BGP dataset with $d=3$.
+The first two are based on AL strategies, while the last relies on a simple space-filling design.
+In simulated cases, JGP/MSPE outperform JGP/LHD with statistically significant margins for all of the datasets.
 Additionally, JGP/IMSPE and JGP/MSPE outperform JGP/LHD for the SMF dataset.
-Notably, for the CNT dataset, JGP/IMSPE achieves a faster RMSE convergence to the bottom level compared to JGP/LHD, along with significantly lower NLPD values
+Notably, for the CNT dataset, JGP/IMSPE achieves a faster RMSE convergence to the bottom level compared to JGP/LHD.

+We also investigated the sources of RMSE improvements for JGP/MSPE and JGP/IMSPE by decomposing the overall RMSE into two components: RMSE near or on the boundaries (RMSE-B) and RMSE in the interior regions (RMSE-I).
+Figure \ref{fig_RMSE_Bnd} illustrates the trends of these two components for three of the simulated datasets.
+We observe that RMSE-I values are similar across all compared AL strategies, while JGP/MSPE and JGP/IMSPE exhibit notably lower RMSE-B values.
+This suggests that the majority of the RMSE improvement can be attributed to enhanced prediction accuracy near the boundaries.
+Similar trends are observed in the other simulated datasets.

+To assess UQ capabilities we use two widely adopted metrics: Negative Log Posterior Density (NLPD) and Continuous Ranked Probability Score (CRPS).
+Both evaluate the quality of probabilistic predictions by measuring how well the Gaussian predictive distribution fits the test dataset.
+For each test observation $(\V{x}_*, y_*)$, the CRPS for the Gaussian predictive distribution $\mathcal{N}(\hat{\mu}, \hat{s}^2)$ is evaluated as